Concorde Blog -

 You might think Beck has arrived at the end of her meteoric journey from 7-Eleven clerk to Lead Pharmacy Technician.
 But she wants more.
 As she completes her Continuing Education Units, she has her eye on becoming a Pharmacist-a venture that the owner of her current pharmacy is so passionate about he's willing to partner with her financially!

-When Wilkinson reflects on Beck, "It really is amazing and so fulfilling to watch a student to go from working overnight at a gas station, to being a medical professional...in only a matter of months.
+When Wilkinson reflects on Beck, "It really is amazing and so fulfilling to watch a student go from working overnight at a gas station to being a medical professional...in only a matter of months.
 That is the real American Dream!"

 Jump start your own career